bewards/tech-blog-grav/pages/01.blog/05.content-manipulation-with-html-agility-pack/item.md

 hide_from_post_list: false
 ---

-In this walkthrough we will learn how to manipulate Sitecore data from Rich-Text Editor fields with Sitecore PowerShell in order to add different types of icons to Sitecore Links.
+In this walkthrough we will learn how to manipulate Sitecore data from Rich-Text Editor fields with Sitecore PowerShell in order to add different types of font icons to Sitecore Links.

 ===